 Government program service fees are recognized based on billings submitted for reimbursement and are subject to audit and retroactive adjustment made by the funding agencies.
 The adjustments would be recorded at the time that such amounts can first be reasonably determined, normally upon notification by the government agency.
-There were no adjustments resulting from government audits during the year ended December 31, 2015.
+There were no adjustments resulting from government audits during the years ended December 31, 2016 and 2015.

 Donated Facilities, Goods and Equipment - Donated facilities, goods and equipment are recorded as donations at their estimated fair values at the date of the donation.
-The estimated value of facilities donated is \$287,186 for the year ended December 31, 2015.
-The estimated value of goods and use of equipment received is \$34,079 for the year ended December 31, 2015.
+The estimated value of facilities donated is \$287,186 each of the years ended December 31, 2016 and 2015.
+The estimated value of goods and use of equipment received is \$33,340 and \$34,079 for the years ended December 31, 2016 and 2015, respectively.

 The Organization recognizes donated services if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individual possessing those skills, and would typically need to be purchased if not donated.
-No amounts have been recorded for such services during the year ended December 31, 2015.
+No amounts have been recorded for such services during the years ended December 31, 2016 and 2015.